Research before going to a dealership:

 - Do not feel pressured to make a decision in the moment.
 Ask to take the paperwork home to review.

 - Always ask for the vehicle’s history report before buying it.

 - If purchasing a used vehicle, ask about arranging for an inspection by an independent mechanic before purchasing.

 - Read the contract carefully before you sign.
 Do not sign it if it contains any blank spaces.

 - Take a copy of the contract and all documents you signed with you when you leave.

 - If you decide to consider dealer financing, get copies of the financing documents before you sign so that you can comparison shop for financing from other sources.

-- If the financing terms change after you take the car home, you have the right to walk away from the deal without penalty.
-Yo-yo sales** are illegal in Arkansas.
+- If the financing terms change after you take the automobile home, you have the right to walk away from the deal without penalty.
+This is called a Yo-Yo Sale, which is illegal in Arkansas.